Antedon: Characteristics

 Members of this genus have no stems but have five pairs of feathery arms arising from a central concave disc.
 There are a number of cirri or unbranched appendages on a low, cone-shaped dorsal ossicle, a bone-like structure in the centre of the disc.
 The mouth and the ambulacral grooves are also on the upper surface.
 Clawed cirri on the lower surface provide temporary attachment to the substrate.
 There is great variability in the morphological features in antedonids found in different habitats and the main distinguishing feature among the species is the number of cirri.

 Feeding

-Antedon is a filter feeder, feeding on small particules within the water colunm.
+Antedon is a filter feeder, feeding on small particules within the water column.
 Their feeding rhythms were observed and they tend to feed almost continuously.
 Antedon does not feed with a diurnal rhythm and they feed at all times of the day including at night.
 They show no proof that the feed via a tidal feeding rhythm either and even when at the bottom of the sea floor at 50 cm/s current speeds, their arms continue to flap.
 Antedon posture while feeding reveals an arrangement of pinnules along the arms.
 These pinnules function in triplets along each side of the arm and demonstrate a triplanar arrangement characteristic.